wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/create.md

 ## Create audit log retention policy in PowerShell

-Audit log retention policies can be created using the Microsoft 365 Defender portal PowerShell.
+Audit log retention policies can be created using the Security & Compliance Center PowerShell.

 1. Connect to Office 365 Security & Compliance PowerShell.
 2. Run the PowerShell command which will create an audit log retention policy.
 The sample provided uses the settings below.